alexandervandenbroucke/latin-engine/README.md

 3. `latin-engine-diagrams`: Uses the `diagrams` package to render a parse-tree forest to pdf, using colourful arcs to show the sentence structure.

+4. `latin-engine-json`: JSON serialisation.
+This provides a Haskell-independent serialisation format for parse-tree forests and annotations.

 Build Instructions
 ------------------